rneyrinck/CookBookerAPI/README.md

 4. Run `npm audit fix` to make sure all packages are up to date
 5. Fulfill the listed requirements.

 Starter code is available to you in the main project repo.
-You are required to turn in your submission by making a pull request on the original repository.

 ## Requirements